-DERs, Equity, and the Just Energy Transition
+DERs, Equity, & the Just Energy Transition

 An equitable and just energy transition requires meaningful opportunities for all electric utility customers to engage with distributed energy resources (DERs) and contribute to the scaling up of demand flexibility programs that are essential for managing the future power grid and addressing the climate crisis.
 But to date, DERs in the U. S. have been predominantly adopted by higher-income prosumers, customers with the means and interest to invest in green technologies.
 What stands in the way of greater DER adoption and participation in demand flexibility programs?
 What are utilities and other power sector stakeholders doing about it?